Creating a React-based Chess Game with WASM Bots in TypeScript

 };

-Wrapping the doMove in a Callback hook ensured that the Game effect was not needlessly invoked upon render unless the Game state or onGameCompleted callback had changed.
-I also provided some clean-up in the way that if the Game had changed in-between requesting a Bot move we would discard this previous move change, this ensured that the Game maintained a valid state.
+Wrapping the doMove in a Callback hook ensured that the game effect was not needlessly invoked upon render unless the game state or onGameCompleted callback had changed.
+I also provided some clean-up in the way that if the game had changed in-between requesting a Bot move, we would discard the previous move, thus ensuring that the game maintained a valid state.

 Conclusion